Sip “the king of grapes” at these accessible stops.

 More than 90 percent of the Napa Valley’s hundreds of wineries produce Cabernet Sauvignon, making the valley a great place to sip “the king of grapes.”
 Some valley Cab houses are so exclusive they sell their wines on an allotment basis to subscribers and aren’t open to the public even by appointment.
 Luckily, that still leaves hundreds of wineries large and small where you can sample superb Napa Valley Cabernet.
 At the accessible stops described below, you can do a straightforward tasting of three to five wines, or go all wonky at deep dives into topics like soil and climate, oak aging, and the differences between valley-floor and mountain fruit.

-Many Napa wineries receive visitors by appointment only.
-Same-day appointments are possible at some of the places listed below, but it’s best to reserve space a day or more ahead.
+Walk-ins are welcome at most places listed below, but it’s best to reserve space a day or more ahead.

 Charles Krug Winery

 The family of the late Peter Mondavi Sr. operates Charles Krug Winery, which bills itself as the Napa Valley’s oldest operating winery.
 Founded in 1861 by Charles Krug, a Prussian immigrant, this respected producer with a fascinating history specializes in Bordeaux-style reds.
-Winemaker Stacy Clark’s 100% Cabernet Sauvignons and blends, many from grapes grown in the St. Helena, Yountville, and Howell Mountain subappellations, are the strong suit along with Merlot.
-Clark also makes Sauvignon Blanc and a Carneros Chardonnay, but the reds receive the most attention.
-The Estate Tasting always includes a small-lot Cabernet.
+The winery’s 100% Cabernet Sauvignons and blends, many from grapes grown in the St. Helena, Yountville, and Howell Mountain subappellations, are the strong suit, along with Merlot.
+Charles Krug also makes Sauvignon Blanc and a Carneros Chardonnay, but the reds receive the most attention.

 Full Charles Krug Winery review continues here.